ChrisDeFreitas/guitarjoe/README.md

 ## Updates

+#### 20211227:
+Animations completed and 99% perfect!
+It looks like the Fretboard.changeHandler functionality was required to get the close animations working properly (in addition to framerMotion.useAnimation).
+It allows the child components to synchronize animations and detect state changes.
+In addition:
+&nbsp;  1: child class components using shouldComponentUpdate would break animation synchronization
+&nbsp;  2: framerMotion.useAnimation only works with function components

+I'll be closely monitoring this code for optimizations and bugs.

+- InfoPnl: prevent changeHandler assignment from running when component not loaded in DOM
+- QueryBar.jsx: created from QueryPnl.jsx to support use of framerMotion.useAnimation
+- QueryBar.jsx: refactored open/collapse/close animations
+- QueryBar.jsx: refactored label.click handlers
+- QueryPnl.jsx: some code cleanup

 #### 20211225:
-Finished implementing InfoPnl animations with shouldComponentUpdate and motion.useAnimation.
+Finished implementing InfoPnl animations with shouldComponentUpdate and framerMotion.useAnimation.
 So far working perfectly with a lot less code.
 The combination of shouldComponentUpdate and the changeHandlers is critical as it allows the functional components to share in the shouldComponentUpdate processing; without it, I don't think the consistent animations would be possible.
-Perhaps re-buildinig from scratch would yield other solutions--perhaps adding a Close state between mode changes.
+Perhaps re-building from scratch would yield other solutions--perhaps adding a Close state between mode changes.

 - ArrowPnl: completed animation code
 - InfoPnl: completed animation code; resolved issues with flashing content